kenmoh/ft9jatest/README.md

 For this type of application, it will be great to expose REST APIs or GraphQL API for mobile app and web app.
 I'd personally go for a cross-platform framework like React Native for the mobile app and framework like NextJS for the web app.
+Django will be a good fit to manage user data with SQL database for a project like this and use other framework that is compatible with MongoDB e.g NodeJS(ExpressJS) or FastAPI to manage the trading data for real time trading.

 ### CLONE THE PROJECT